 “RIAs need to think about the projected needs of their clients and how tech can service them,” says tech-consultant George Fischer, founder of Optimal Growth Technologies.
 “You want capabilities that will meet these demands into the future.”

-What a breakaway advisor shouldn’t do, says PFI Advisors’ Sonnen, is ask a friend or a colleague what kind of tech stack they use.
+What a newly minted independent shouldn’t do, says PFI Advisors’ Sonnen, is ask a friend or a colleague what kind of tech stack they use.

 “It’s the biggest mistake we see,” Sonnen says.
 “Someone starting a firm will ask an established RIA what they use.
 But suppose one RIA uses SMA accounts for an older client base in a decumulation phase.
 In that case, their software will be completely inappropriate for a new firm targeting younger clients accumulating assets!”